-3. What Do Turtles Eat in The Wild?
+3. In The Wild?
 Do They Hunt for Themselves?

-The Eastern box turtles are also another freshwater turtle that lives in and around the water bodies.
+The Eastern box turtle is also another freshwater turtle that lives in and around the water bodies.
 These turtles’ preferred diet food sources are flowers, mushrooms, weeds, and grasses.
 These Eastern box turtles also feed on caterpillars, snails, grasshoppers, and beetles close to their natural habitat.

 - Water plants